TritonDataCenter/rfd/rfd/0155/README.md

 Create a bucket if it does not already exist.
 Your private namespace begins with `:/login/buckets`.
 You can create buckets in that namespace.
-To create a bucket, set the HTTP Request-URI to the buckets path you want to make or update, and set the `Content-Type` header to `application/json; type=bucket`.
+To create a bucket, set the HTTP Request-URI to the buckets path you want to make.
 There is no request body.
 An HTTP status code of 204 is returned on success and a 409 is returned in the event the bucket already exists.

+Request headers

+* N/A

+Response headers

+* N/A

 Sample Request
 ```
 $ manta /$MANTA_USER/buckets/newbucket \
-    -X PUT \
+    -X PUT
-    -H "Content-Type: application/json; type=bucket"

 PUT /$MANTA_USER/buckets/newbucket HTTP/1.1
 Host: *.manta.joyent.com
 Accept: */*
-Content-Type: application/json; type=bucket
-date: Wed, 19 Dec 2018 21:38:00 GMT
+Date: Wed, 19 Dec 2018 21:38:00 GMT
 Authorization: $Authorization
 ```